amrit110/inclusive_images_challenge/journal.md

 fine-tune further.

 * `submission_11.csv` - `0.435`

+- [x] Train on all allowed classes.
+No fine-tuning.

+* `submission_16.csv` - `0.296`
+* This is the baseline general performance.
+Any technique applied, should be on top of this without using much knowledge from Stage-1 finetuning set.
+* Use more augmentations like random-crops, color jitters and brightness augs to improve this baseline.

 - [ ] Do error analysis on the fine-tuning images, to see where the classifier is struggling.
 Compute TPs, FPs and FNs, look at the images.